 If the main focus of your website is ecommerce, do give Shopify some consideration too.
 It’s not designed for building regular websites (as Wix and Weebly are), but I believe it’s the best ecommerce website builder on the market today.

-Wix has seven different pricing plans— five for general websites and two for ecommerce.
+Wix has eight different pricing plans— four for general websites and four for ecommerce.
 It also also offers a separate and completely free plan.

 Weebly offers five plans, two of which are designed solely for ecommerce.
 One of the three general plans is free, and because it comes with unlimited bandwidth, it’s actually more usable than the majority of free plans offered by other website builders.